lesposlales/Orion_Open/Documentation.md

 Button:DestroyObject() --Will destroy the button.
 ```
+In the example above the button will be destroyed after its created.

 ## AutoRun Argument:
 The AutoRun argument is useful for automatically running the Callback function as soon as the object is created.